evhub/coconut/DOCS.md

 ### Reserved Variables

-The Coconut compiler will modify and reference certain variables with the assumption that the code being compiled does not modify them in any way.
-If your code does modify any of these variables, your code is unlikely to work properly.
-These reserved variables are
+In Coconut, all variable names starting with `_coconut` are reserved.
+The Coconut compiler will modify and reference these variables with the assumption that the code being compiled does not modify them in any way.
+If your code does modify any such variables, your code is unlikely to work properly.
-- the single variable name `__coconut__`, and
-- all variable names of the form `_coconut_name`.

 ## Expressions